aladagemre/openai-cost-extension/README.md

 ## Overview

 The OpenAI Cost Estimator is a Chrome extension that allows users to quickly estimate the cost of OpenAI Assistants API usage based on the number of input and output tokens listed in threads page.
-It adds a context menu item that calculates and displays the estimated cost for selected text containing token information.
+It adds a context menu item that calculates and displays the estimated cost for selected text containing token information (assuming GPT-4o is used).

 ![OpenAI Cost Estimator Screenshot](images/screenshot.png)